luukvdmeer/sfnetworks/README.md

 **IMPORTANT NOTE:** The `sfnetworks` package is currently under active development, and breaking changes will be made in the coming months.
 The current version as described here is released as `v0.1.0`, but will soon be succeeded by a new version, with different classes and functions.
+Feel free to already open issues containing ideas of what functionalities you think should be included in the new package version (please label such issues with the `feature` label).

 Introducing the sfnetworks package
 ================